wiredhut/wiredflow/README.md

 <img src="./docs/media/flow_examples.png" width="800"/>

 The fastest way to understand wiredflow is to think of it as a lightweight builder for services.
 Protocols, endpoints, notifications, schedulers and storages are our constructor, and we (engineers), can play with it the way we want to.
+If you would like to know more about wiredflow key features and limitations - follow the page ["Features and limitations"](docs/features_and_limitations.md).

 ### Wiredflow is your friend